Overview

 Technology Requirements

 • Computer with current operating system (Windows, Mac, or Linux).
-Additional peripherals such as webcam, headphones, and printer may be required.
+Additional peripherals such as webcam, headphones, and microphone are required.

 • High-speed internet access.